-Ephraim is a third-generation nonprofit executive and fundraiser.
+Ephraim is a third-generation nonprofit executive, fundraiser and public speaker.
 He has worked on both sides of the table: as an asker (nonprofit) and a giver (foundation).

 In 1993 while a senior in university, he led his first major fundraising campaign in memory of an esteemed faculty member who had recently passed away.
 Donations surpassed the goal by 20% and he organized a dedication ceremony, attended by 1,000 people.
 Ephraim, whose family had a 50 year relationship with the faculty member, was the event’s keynote speaker.

 After receiving his MBA from Boston University, Ephraim began his nonprofit career as an alumni director and fundraiser, charged with reconnecting stateside alumni with their overseas alma mater.
 He successfully engaged more than 75% of the alumni and managed all aspects of the annual Dinner, which soon became the institution’s largest and most successful annual fundraising event.

 Ephraim has also worked as a marketing and sales director and event organizer for various nonprofits.
 In 2007 he was appointed CEO of Gan Harmony, the first inclusive nursery in Israel, where children with and without disabilities learned together.
 He managed a staff of 40 and led all fundraising activities.

 As a grant writer for Machshava Tova, an organization dedicated to bridging the digital divide, Ephraim successfully received grants from numerous foundations in the U.S., Israel and Europe.

 Over the last decade, Ephraim has been a presenter and speaker on topics related to fundraising, social media, email marketing, copywriting, marketing and storytelling.
 Additionally, Ephraim has authored guest posts on topics related to nonprofit leadership, philanthropy, cause marketing, corporate partnerships and video for audience engagement.